 “I love that our article is crossed referenced under DISRUPTIVE INNOVATIONS,” adds Swart.
 The innovation is the intersection of a long-time practice, drawing upon arts and cultural diversity to bring communities together, with the context for creating a sustainable business model.
 That, combined with openness to the world of possibility, poises the next generation of Entrepreneurs to make real change in the world (while paying back their student loans!)

 Swart and Guillemin co-designed and teach Cultural Entrepreneurship for graduate students, and Creative Economy and Social Impact for undergraduates at Boston University.
 They captured the power of cultural entrepreneurship to positively impact communities, and designed a symposium to expose students and the greater community to leaders working at the intersection of arts, commerce, and social impact.

-Swart herself is no stranger to having an expansive global world view (ask her to tell you the story about the baboon who threw coconuts at her as she biked through Thailand), combined with connecting to individuals at a person-to-person level (Read her book: Behind the Wheel: A mother’s journal of a year on the road: This is a true story about my family’s life as we moved from our spacious house in London … across North America.
+Swart herself is no stranger to having an expansive global world view (ask her to tell you the story about the baboon who threw coconuts at her as she biked through Mali), combined with connecting to individuals at a person-to-person level (Read her book: Behind the Wheel: A mother’s journal of a year on the road: This is a true story about my family’s life as we moved from our spacious house in London … across North America.
 What was I thinking?)

 Driving Entrepreneurship across the University.

 Wendy Swart Grossman, Lecturer, Cultural Entrepreneurship, Boston University